 This will do three things:

-- Eliminate any surprises that the buyer might be trying to sneak in
+- Eliminate any surprises that the buyer might be trying to sneak in.

-- Increase the probability that your sale closes on time
+- Increase the probability that your sale closes on time.

-- Minimize the chances of the buyer backing out
+- Minimize the chances of the buyer backing out.

 The offer from the buyer will be on a contract and sent to your listing agent.

 Vet the buyer’s offer